shotgunsoftware/python-api/README.md

    + Fixed bug which allowed a value of None for password parameter in authenticate_human_user
    + Add  follow, unfollow and followers methods
-   + Added ability to login as human user
+   + Add ability to login as human user
    + Ensure that webm/mp4 mime types are always available
    + Updated link to video tour in README
    + Fixes and updates to various tests